 How To Reset Root Password on Debian 11

+This guide intends to teach you How To Reset Root Password on Debian 11.
 In Linux, regular users and superusers are allowed to access services via password authentication.
-In the case a regular user can’t remember his/her password, a superuser can reset the password of a regular user right from the terminal.
+In the case that a regular user can’t remember his/her password, a superuser can reset the password of a regular user right from the terminal.

 Steps To Reset Root Password on Debian 11

-In this guide, we will show you to Reset Lost Root Password from the Grub Menu on Debian 11.
+In this guide, we will show you how to reset the Lost Root Password from the Grub Menu on Debian 11.
+Follow the steps below to complete this guide.

-Reset Lost Root Password from the Grub Menu
+1. Reset Lost Root Password from the Grub Menu

-First, you need to restart your system, and while doing that press and hold the Shift key on your Keyboard.
+First, you need to restart your system, and while doing that, press and hold the Shift key on your Keyboard.
 This will drop you into the Grub menu of Debian 11.

 Next, you need to press the ‘e’ key on your keyboard.
 This will let you edit the Grub’s boot prompt.
 Don’t touch or delete anything here.
-Once you have the editor move to the next step.
+Once you have the editor, move to the next step.

 At this point, use your arrow key and move to the end of the line starting with “Linux“.
-There at end of this line type rw init=/bin/bash.
+There at the end of this line type rw init=/bin/bash.

 rw init=/bin/bash